Simmern im Hunsrück: Sport and leisure

-Simmern has an indoor swimming pool and an outdoor “nature” pool, the Dschungeldorf (“Jungle Village”) indoor children's adventure playground, a youth café, a skating park and a cinema.
+Simmern has an indoor swimming pool and an outdoor “nature” pool, a youth café, a skating park and a cinema.

 Beginning on the town's western outskirts is the Schinderhannes-Radweg (cycle path), running from there through the Külztal (Külzbach valley) by way of Kastellaun to Emmelshausen.
 To the south runs the Schinderhannes-Soonwald-Radweg (another cycle path), which links Simmern with the Soonwald.

 In 2007 and 2008, the town staged the Schinderhannesfestspiele (theatrical plays) for the first time.
 The first production was Der Ausbruch (“The Breakout”), a play about Schinderhannes's daring escape from the town's “Powder Tower” (now called the “Schinderhannes Tower”) in August 1799.
 The Powder Tower had been said to be escape-proof.
 In 2010, the Schinderhannesfestspiele were staged for the third time.
 This time, the production was the musical Julchen.

 Simmern's sport clubs are VfR Simmern and BGV Simmern.
 VfR Simmern is well known for its football team, SG Soonwald/Simmern (a coöperative effort with clubs in the surrounding area), table tennis (regional league) and its handball team, HSG Kastellaun/Simmern (a coöperative effort with TV Kastellaun 09).
 Furthermore, VfR also offers basketball, swimming, badminton and other sports.
 TC Sportpark Simmern is the town's tennis club.